zack-bitcoin/amoveo/docs/progress_reports/december_2017.md

 This section works different.
 Each project starts out with 10 points, and there are several ways to lose them.

 * Any project with on-chain markets will lose 5 points, because of blockchain transaction fees to participate in the market.
+(Zen only loses 2 points here because they allow for parallel transaction processing in the same block).
 * Any project with an oracle-subcurrency will lose 5 points, because of the trading fee that pays the oracle.
 Bitcoin Hivemind, Augur.
 * Any project with trusted feeds will lose 5 points, because of the losses from theft.
 Aeternity, Bitshares.
 * Any project where the oracle cannot escalate will lose 5 points, because this either means the oracle will either be too expensive for the security required, or else it will have insufficient security.